sudoheader/Wargames/Bandit/BanditWriteup.md

 # Bandit Writeup on [overthewire.org](https://overthewire.org/wargames/bandit/)

 This writeup is similar to other writeups from around the web and the few resources that I did use are around the web.
-We will use `sshpass` to make things easier to login without having to enter the password everytime. <!--- FIXME: Please be advised that the keys for each level needs to be decrypted in this writeup to avoid copycats. -->
+We will use `sshpass` to make things easier to login without having to enter the password everytime.

 ## Bandit Level 0